junwatu/ai-slides-creator/blog/README.md

 ## Running the Project

-Clone the source code from this [GitHub repository](https://github.com/junwatu/ai-slides-creator)
+Clone the source code from this [GitHub repository](https://github.com/junwatu/ai-slides-creator).

 ```shell
 git clone https://github.com/junwatu/ai-slides-creator.git
 ```

-change directory to the `apps` project and install all the dependencies:
+You also need to install [Node.js](#1-installing-nodejs) and [GridDB](#2-setting-up-griddb) for this project to run.
+If the software requirements is installed, change the directory to the `apps` project directory and then install all the dependencies:

 ```shell
 cd ai-slides-creator